(Bathing Men by Edvard Munch)

 Visiting art museums is a holy time for me.
 The whole experience oils the mechanics of my creativity & fills me w/ fresh enthusiasm towards art and the art life.

 But if you’re not in the habit of being mindful, you could accidentally miss it.
-How tragic to passively peruse dozens of works of art…and then realize you were worrying about some bullshit thing the whole time!
+How tragic to passively peruse dozens of works of art…and then realize you were worrying about some bullshit the whole time!

 Ideally, walking through an art exhibit of any kind should and absolutely can produce the following positive results inside you: